Mechanical, Electrical & Plumbing (MEP) Analysis

 🔷 Design Data (Assumed)

-• Total Connected Load = 500 kW (Ref at last of the blog)
+• Total Connected Load = 500 kW (Detail break-up at last)

 • Demand Factor = 0.7